Do UV Air Purifiers Really Work?

 Yes, SOME UV air purifiers really work.
-Numerous health studies have shown that UV-C light very effectively inactivates viruses, bacteria, mold, mildew and fungi by breaking down their DNA or RNA.
+Numerous health studies have shown that UV-C light in a specific wavelength and duration very effectively inactivates viruses, bacteria, mold, mildew and fungi by breaking down their DNA or RNA, leaving them unable to perform vital functions or reproduce.
 UV light also is helpful in prevention of secondary allergies related to airborne allergens.
 However, not all UV air purifiers are the same, nor are all effective.
 Many make false or exaggerated claims.
 RXAir® is one of the few that can back its claims with hard data.

-RxAir has gone through rigorous testing by EPA- and FDA-certified labs.
-Our claims that RxAir destroys germs, bacteria, viruses, and reduces VOCs (volatile organic compounds) and odors are backed by independent research and testing facility data and studies.
-RxAir has been proven to disinfect the air and inactivate a wide range of bacterial and viral pathogens as has been conclusively demonstrated in independent laboratory tests.
+Independent research studies and rigorous testing in EPA- and FDA-certified labs validate that RxAir’s ViraTech ultraviolet germicidal irradiation technology destroys germs, bacteria, viruses, and reduces VOCs (volatile organic compounds) and odors.
+RxAir disinfects the air and inactivates a wide range of bacterial and viral pathogens as has been conclusively demonstrated in independent laboratory tests.

-RxAir is a powerful UV air purifier that destroys more than 99% of airborne bacteria and viruses, such as the flu, (including H1N1), SARS, pneumonia, MRSA, strep, TB, measles and the common cold.
-RxAir kills bacteria that can make it difficult to sleep and helps protect those who suffer from respiratory conditions or a weakened immune system by reducing their exposure to harmful pathogens.
+RxAir is a powerful UV air purifier that destroys more than 99% of airborne bacteria and viruses, such as the flu, (including H1N1), multiple Coronavirus strains (including SARS and the common cold), pneumonia, MRSA, strep, TB, measles and the common cold.
+RxAir kills bacteria that can make it difficult to sleep, and helps protect those who suffer from respiratory conditions or a weakened immune system by reducing their exposure to harmful pathogens.
 RxAir effectively reduces odors, indoor pollutants, and volatile organic compounds (VOCs).

 How UV Air Purifiers Work

-The key factors to the effectiveness of UV light at inactivating pathogens are:
+The four key factors to the effectiveness of UV light at inactivating airborne pathogens in a room are:

-- The proximity of the pathogen to the light is another advantage that RXAIR has as the Viratech chamber is specially designed to keep harmful bacterial and viruses in close contact to the UV-C light.
+- Proximity to the UV-C light.
+RxAir’s ViraTech kill chamber is specially designed to keep harmful bacterial and viruses in close contact to the UV-C light for the appropriate duration for inactivation.

 UV air purifier myths vs facts